MJingv/gogogo/dic2.md

 - no one was injected
 - and sd apoligize calling the rare corance
 - according to company,another type of flight frastration more than 7000 and cancel nearly 3000 ,

+negative self talk
+---

+- how often do you talk this way to yourself
+- i'm so down ,i'm so useless,i'm so ugly
+- whatever you're going through,you're not alone
+- the way we talk to herself can either bring energy to our life or torast pieces
+- it begains when we are young
+- even through our parents love in care deeply about us , they're not perfect ,and they're own pay and trama are often passed on us on attentional
+- our pain grows when the interaction with others,hurts seeds deeply which been internaze with negative self talk
+- and breaking the circle of harsh ,self valuation can goon a week,month,or even years
+- and the longer we critisize ourselves,the more we feel like we're falling into a deep ,dark,tanal
+- but still ,we're main strong
+- in order to break the negative self talk,we ,we meditate,we read self help books to move forward in the dark tarnal
+- and with each step of self care ,we make progress on the way through the dark tarnal of the inner cradic
+- sometimes even fot the strongest of us can feel lonely to keep up with self *routines*
+- and when everything feel overwhelming,we began to wonder ,is there any help for us after all
+- are we simply doom to walk alone and endless turnal with negative self talk
+- for there is a *glimpse* of hope
+- when we feel lonely of the journey,unsure of where to go ,frastrited with our progress,our loved ones,guide us through the turnal ,help us navigate through the darkness ,and their dark are trying times when we harsh cridic
+- in our dark moments,their present protect us from own cruel words,and even though you may hurt each other without meaning to
+-